brson/soroban-wasm-fuzz-test/notes.md

 able to work around a bug on macos by mysteriously using thread sanitizer instead of address sanitizer - they both provide the same common functions.
-Of particular interest is `__sanitizer_symbolize_pc` which turns a PC into a function name, a very gnarly system-dependent operation.
+Of particular interest is `__sanitizer_symbolize_pc` which turns a PC into a function name for display, a very gnarly system-dependent operation.
+On linix at least the fuzzer seems to be able to operate, with degraded capabilities, with no sanitizer at all (passing `--sanitizer=none` to `cargo-fuzz`) - all the sanitizer functions are "weak".

 The big problem we are going to run into is that these components are designed with the expectation that PCs live in the address space of the